 - Soundtrack Production

 You can be sure that 100% of all funds will go directly into the making of the film.
 The Wilson Family and Lisa S. Johnson have financed “The Ventures: Stars on Guitars” up to now, but there is still much more to do and we need your help to make the film that the band and their fans deserve.
 Most documentaries cost tens of thousands of dollars, but we are using every trick in the songbook to keep costs down.
 Our goal is probably not enough to cover everything, but as stated above, even $5.00 will help!

-We do have some goodies for folks who can afford to be generous: Anyone kind enough to make a donation of $75 or more will receive the Robert Kruse 24 x 36 movie poster, signed by Don Wilson.
+We do have some goodies for folks who can afford to be generous: Anyone kind enough to make a donation of $75 or more will receive the Robert Kruse movie poster (choice of sizes), COA signed by Don Wilson.
 Those donating $100 or more will receive a specially commissioned painted portrait 11 x 17 print of The Ventures by renowned artist Peach Momoko.
 (Please be sure that we have your mailing address for U.S. shipping—those outside North America will receive digital copies.)